World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 Myth: “Thyroid problems always cause weight gain.”

-Truth: Some people lose weight, some gain, and some don't change.
-The Thyroid is unpredictable!
+Truth: Some people lose weight, some gain, and some don’t change.
+The Thyroid can be unpredictable!

 Myth: “Only women get thyroid disease.”